Netatalk/netatalk/README.md

 Before contributing code to the project, please read the [coding guidelines](https://github.com/Netatalk/netatalk/wiki/Developer-Notes) in the wiki on how to prepare a PR that is likely to be accepted by the maintainers.

-PRs are automatically picked up by GitHub CI, which runs the builds, integration tests, as well as static analysis scan on SonarCloud.
+PRs are automatically picked up by GitHub CI, which runs the builds, integration tests, as well as static analysis scan on SonarCloud (the latter only for PRs created by project members.)

+# Security

+We would love to hear from you if you think you found a security vulnerability in Netatalk.
+Please file a [security issue ticket](https://github.com/Netatalk/netatalk/security/advisories/new) with us, and we will follow up with you as soon as possible.

 # Documentation